Moonsong-Labs/double-zero/docs/block-explorer.md

 ## ⛓️ Connection to your Hyperchain

-To get block-explorer connected to your ZK Stack Hyperchain you need to set up all the the necessary environment and configuration files with your Hyperchain settings.
+To get block-explorer connected to your ZK Stack Hyperchain you need to set up all the necessary environment and configuration files with your Hyperchain settings.
 You can use a script to build them.
 See [Setting up env variables](#%EF%B8%8F-setting-up-env-variables).